dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Graph Storytelling

-**Graph Storytelling** uses graph data visualizations to communicate complex relationships and insights effectively.
+Using graph data visualizations to communicate complex relationships and insights effectively.

 **Example:** We can design a storytelling graph to explain the spread of misinformation in social networks.